Home | Browse Topics | Consumer rights & money | Consumer protection | Buying goods – Automatic guarantees

 The Act also specifically covers water and gas that is provided in cylinders or tanks (called “non-reticulated gas”).
 Gas that is piped into your home (called “reticulated gas”) and electricity are generally not covered by the Act, but they still have to meet a level of acceptable quality.

 To be covered under the Act, you must be buying the goods from someone or a business who is in the business of selling (called “in trade”).
-Second-hand goods are covered as long as you buy them from a second-hand dealer (see: “What if the goods are bought second-hand?” below).
+Second-hand goods are covered if you buy them from a second-hand dealer (see: “What if the goods are bought second-hand?” below).

 What goods aren’t covered by the Act?